Nature Girl (novel): Detailed plot summary

 Dealey arrives on Dismal Key with Louis.
-Sammy finds them, knocks Louis out, and takes Dealey prisoner, mistaking him for the tourist's ghost.
+Sammy finds them, knocks Louis out and takes Dealey prisoner, mistaking him for the tourist's ghost.
 After Honey, Boyd and Eugenie fall asleep, Sammy sneaks to their campsite to steal water.
 Eugenie wakes and follows him back, wanting the quickest possible way off the island.
 There, she meets Dealey, who admits he was sent by Lily.
 Dealey borrows Gillian's cell phone and calls the Coast Guard for air rescue.
 Sammy says that Eugenie and Gillian are leaving with him, whether they want to or not.
 Sensing her last opportunity, Gillian asks Eugenie for some privacy and seduces Sammy.
 Perry and Fry arrive on the island, with Fry ignoring his father and leaving the boat to find his mother.
 He runs into Eugenie, who is charmed by Fry's intelligence and manners, and helps him back toward the camp when he is overcome by vertigo.

 In the morning, Honey makes Boyd climb a tree with her to watch a sunrise, which fails to impress him.
-As they climb down, Louis snatches Honey and Boyd watches mutely as she is dragged away.
+As they climb down, Louis snatches Honey; Boyd watches mutely as she is dragged away.
 Dealey tries to paddle out in one of Honey's kayaks when a Coast Guard helicopter arrives, but has to be rescued by Gillian when he tips the kayak over and nearly drowns.
-Fry encourages Eugenie to go too, and she is rescued along with Dealey and Gillian.
+Fry encourages Eugenie to go, and she is rescued along with Dealey and Gillian.
 Fry comes upon Louis threatening Honey with a shotgun.
 Sammy strikes Louis with his guitar, killing him.
 Perry is shot in the hip during the skirmish, and Honey rushes him and Fry back to the mainland.
 Sammy disposes of Louis's body using his jon boat.
 Boyd reaches another island on Sammy's canoe and stumbles on a small religious group who identify him as the returned Jesus Christ.

 In the epilogue, Sammy finds a new island and realizes that Gillian is searching for him, but wonders whether or not he wants to keep hiding.
 Eugenie leaves her telemarketing job and, as a snub to Lily, sends her footage of two mating geckos which she idly filmed on the island with one of Dealey's cameras.
 Dealey offers her a job in his office.
 Boyd alienates his religious followers, who kick him out of the group and leave him on the island with his canoe.
-He makes his way to the mainland, comes across a tourist couple from Chicago asking for a realtor.
+He makes his way to the mainland, coming across a tourist couple from Chicago asking for a realtor.
 Honey and Perry get back together while recovering from their injuries.
 Fry is happy, but worried about whether his mother's obsessiveness will drive them apart again.
 During dinner, Honey decides not to answer the phone when it rings.